-3510 - 8th Street East, Saskatoon, Saskatchewan ("The Centre at Circle & Eighth")
+3510 - 8th Street East, Saskatoon, Saskatchewan ("The Centre")

-The Centre at Circle & Eighth is the largest suburban shopping centre in Saskatoon.
-The property was constructed in 1968, renovated in 1995 and again in 2005.
+The Centre is the largest suburban shopping centre in Saskatoon.
+The property was constructed in 1968, renovated in 1995 and is currently immersed in a wholesale cosmetic renovation.
 The existing facility was created by linking together two previously separated shopping centres.
 It contains 96 stores and has a parking capacity of 3,000 spaces.
 The property is located at the intersection of Eighth Street (a major east/west arterial route through Saskatoon) and Circle Drive, a ring road that surrounds most of the city.
 The mall is anchored by Co-op Grocery, GoodLife Fitness, Best Buy, SportChek, Ardene and Shoppers Drug Mart.
 The mall site will also be home to a new Cineplex pad operation in 2019, aggregating 30,000 square feet.